Shaping a community-centered pedestrian and bike path through West Oakland

 Community feedback ⇩

-WOEIP and MTC are hosting a series of design sessions with the community to gather ideas and feedback that will inform the final design of the project.
-This ongoing process has surfaced some consistent themes that continue to evolve as the community weighs in.
+WOEIP and MTC hosted a series of design sessions with the community to gather ideas and feedback that will inform the final design of the project.
+This participatory process surfaced some consistent themes that continue to evolve as the community weighs in.

 Review early feedback (PDF)